foxycom/rusty-unit/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6604714.svg)](https://doi.org/10.5281/zenodo.6604714)

 # How To

 ## Prerequisites
 To use RustyUnit, you need a few things to be installed on your machine:
 - PostgreSQL 14+ (change DB properties in `rusty-unit/src/main/resources/config.properties`)
 - Redis (RustyUnit assumes default configuration, i.e., port `6379` on `localhost`)
+- Rust / Cargo
 - Java 17+
 - Gradle 8

 Start the PostgreSQL and Redis servers before proceeding.
 RustyUnit will create and initialize on itself Redis data and PostgreSQL tables that it needs.
 In the properties file, you can also set other parameters before building.
+If you intend to run the Java code from an IDE, make sure to install the [Lombok plugin](https://projectlombok.org).

+## Clone

 ## Build RustyUnit
 First of all, you need to build RustyUnit's binaries.
 Run in root: